School of Medicine

 Current Research and Scholarly InterestsMy background and expertise is in the field of computational biology, with concentration in health services research.
 A key focus of my research is to apply novel methods and tools to large clinical datasets for hypothesis generation, comparative effectiveness research, and the evaluation of quality healthcare delivery.
 My research involves managing and manipulating big data, which range from administrative claims data to electronic health records, and applying novel biostatistical techniques to innovatively assess clinical and policy related research questions at the population level.
 This research enables us to create formal, statistically rigid, evaluations of healthcare data using unique combinations of large datasets.

-BioLynn Hildemann's current research areas include the sources and dispersion of indoor aerosols, the physicochemical properties of organic aerosols, and assessment of human exposure to PM.
+BioLynn Hildemann's current research areas include the sources and dispersion of airborne particulate matter indoors, and assessment of human exposure to air pollutants.

 Prof. Hildemann received BS, MS, and PhD degrees in environmental engineering science from the California Institute of Technology.
 She is an author on >100 peer-reviewed publications, including two with over 1000 citations each, and another 6 with over 500 citations each.
 She has been honored with Young Investigator Awards from NSF and ONR, the Kenneth T. Whitby Award from the AAAR (1998), and Stanford's Gores Award for Teaching Excellence (2013); she also was a co-recipient of Atmospheric Environment’s Haagen-Smit Outstanding Paper Award (2001).